Android Auto places all content on a black background to create a more consistent user experience, with similar colors across day and night themes.

 Appropriate color contrast helps drivers quickly interpret information and make decisions.

 Minimum visual contrast between the foreground (text or icons) and background (colors, album art, etc.) is required for legibility while driving.
 App colors must meet the WCAG 2.0 Level AA Normal Text contrast requirements, which specify a contrast ratio of 4.5:1).
 Use a contrast checker, such as the WebAIM Color Contrast Checker, to ensure that your screens meet the contrast requirements.

 For more details of how contrast ratios apply to specific UI elements, see Design for Driving guidelines.

 The dark UI for Android Auto is clean and simple, with minimal use of color.
 In addition to using the appropriate colors, tones, and opacity values for UI elements (see Palettes and gradients), every use of color and varied opacity should have a purpose.

 This section provides guidance and examples for applying opacity variations and color to achieve a variety of goals, including:

 - Establishing a visual hierarchy that draws user focus to primary actions

 - Distinguishing items in a list

 Obscuring backgrounds with scrims

-Full-screen scrims (overlays) are used to cover backgrounds behind disruptive elements, such as dialogs that require users to take an action.
-Partial scrims are used to draw attention to the transition of elements such as notifications.
+Full-screen scrims (overlays) are used to cover backgrounds when high-priority content appears in the foreground, such as a dialog requiring the user to take an action.
+Partial scrims are used to draw attention to the transition of elements, such as the entrance of notifications.